hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 ```bash
 sudo apt install hailort-pcie-driver
 ```
 When asked "Do you wish to use DKMS?
-[Y/n]: " press "Y".
+[Y/n]: " press "N".
 ### Installing HailoRT

 ```bash